David Coles (footballer)

 David Andrew Coles (born 15 June 1964) is an English goalkeeping coach and former professional footballer.
 As a player, he made nearly 200 appearances in the Football League.
-He is currently Head of Goalkeeping at Bristol Rovers.
+He is Head of Goalkeeping at Bristol Rovers.

 Playing career

 David Andrew Coles, born on 15 June 1964 in Wandsworth, London, began his football career as an apprentice with Birmingham City.
 He turned professional in April 1982, but was released less than a year later without playing for the first team.
 He played briefly for Mansfield Town, for whom he made his Football League debut, before joining Aldershot, where he remained for five seasons.
 In his first, he was almost ever-present and won the club's Player of the Year award.
 He continued as first-choice goalkeeper until a knee injury and then a broken leg cost him his place, and he spent the last few months of the 1987–88 season on loan at Newport County.

 He helped HJK win the 1988 Finnish championship, and kept a clean sheet in the European Cup first round second leg as HJK narrowly failed to come back from a 3–0 first-leg deficit against Porto.
 He was briefly on the books of Crystal Palace before spending the last few months of the 1982–83 season at Brighton & Hove Albion as cover for John Keeley; he made one appearance in the Second Division when Keeley was unwell.
 Released at the end of the season, he returned to Aldershot, and two years later, having taken his league appearance total for Aldershot to 150, he spent a short spell on Fulham's books before retiring from full-time football.

 Coles had started work as a PE teacher at Sindlesham School, in Winnersh, Berkshire, in 1990, and continued to play non-league football on a part-time basis.
 His clubs included Basingstoke Town, Crawley Town, Yeovil Town, with whom he spent two-and-a-half seasons and reached the third round of the 1992–93 FA Cup, Gloucester City, for whom he made 155 appearances in all competitions between 1994 and 1997, of which 117 were in the Southern League, and Farnborough Town.